AviatrixSystems/Docs/Solutions/netapp_sap_floating_ip.rst

 Overview
 --------

-A subnet cannot span more than one availability zone (AZ) [1]_ in AWS.
+A subnet cannot span more than one availability zone (AZ) in AWS [1]_.
 Because of this, the IP address assigned to an instance in one AZ cannot be reassigned to another instance in a different AZ.

 Applications that require users have a single IP address for connectivity, such as cloud-based NFS and CIFS services, need a way to failover to a different instance when the node fails.
 This fault tolerance is key to services like NetApp's ONTAP Cloud.
-A single AZ solution does not satisfy users' demands for a guaranteee of an always-on solution.
+A single AZ solution does not satisfy users' demands for a guarantee of an always-on solution.

-In order to overcome the AWS limitiation, applications like NetApp and SAP, often rely on "floating" IPs addresses for failover between nodes in different AZs.
+In order to overcome the AWS limitation, applications like NetApp Cloud, rely on "floating" IPs addresses for failover between nodes in different AZs.
 Floating IP addresses are outside the range of the VPC CIDR.
-Additionally, in order for AWS to route properly, they must not overlap with any CIDR range in the same AWS region.
+In order to route to these addresses within AWS, they must not overlap with any CIDR range in the same AWS region.

-Clients then connect to the floating IP address rather than the IP address of the node itself.
+Clients connect to the floating IP address rather than the IP address of the node itself.
 When a node failure (or even an entire AZ failure) is detected, the floating IP address is "moved" to an instance in another AZ.

-NetApp Cloud "moves" the IP address by updating the route table entry(ies) to point the floating IP addresses to the other instance.

 Problem
 -------

-The floating IP solution works well if the client is in the same VPC.
+The floating IP solution works well if the client is in the same VPC as the server.
 However, if the client is not in the same VPC, AWS routing does not support routing to these IP addresses that are outside of the CIDR range for the VPC.
 Those packets will never exit the VPC.

 |imageProblem|